Microboys/micronet/README.md

 # Issues

 We're doing our best to keep things robust but we're aware of a few bugs.
-Resetting the micro:bit (pressing the little black button) or restarting the desktop application often fixes the problem but if you're still having problems and its not in the known issues below, please let us know.
+Resetting the micro:bit (pressing the little black button) or restarting the desktop application often fixes the problem but if it persists and its not in the known issues below, please let us know.

 * **Micro:net crashes when there are more than 15 connections.** This is because we're already using up quite a lot of the micro:bit's memory and can't find any more space.
 If this happens, try moving the micro:bits further apart to reduce the number of connections and restarting them.
 * **Duplicate events in the desktop app.** We're looking into this one.
 For now, restarting the desktop app should fix it.